hariharandata/message_queue/README.md

 3. Test API Endpoints

-You can interact with the API using curl or any API client like Postman.
+You can interact with the API using curl or any API client like Postman or shell command in bash.sh.

 Create a new task: